NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Unblockable
     - Comes out faster on hit
     - Grabbable on landing
+    - Has fuse flag, making iruka unhittable until the move finishes
 - 8B
     - Replaced with 2B(B)
     - Does 20 damage from 26